louisitvn/slate/source/index.html.md

 builder.render(document.body);
 ```

-Display tags are simple tags that represent a dynamic value like contact first name, last name, etc. or a constant value like current year, current date.
-See sample code in the right panel to see how to pass display tags to BuilderJS

-The very question that may come to your mind is: why do I have to pass tags to the builder?
+Tag is a powerful feature of BuildJS, allowing users to inject dynamic content to page or email content.
+For example, very often user wants to inject a dynamic contact first name or last name to an email template.
+Dynamic content can be achieved by inserting a place holder, or, in other word, a tag to your email or page content.
+When it comes to load your page or send your email, tags will be translated to appropriate values.
+Example of tags are:

+* {CONTACT_FIRST_NAME}
+* {CONTACT_LAST_NAME}
+* {PRODUC_TITLE}
+* {PRODUC_PRICE}
+* {PRODUC_DESCRIPTION}
+* {ORDER_NUMBER}
+* {ORDER_VOLUME}
+* {ORDER_AMOUNT}

+Other examples of constant tags

+* {CURRENT_DATE}
+* {CURRENT_TIME}

+You can define your own list of tags and pass those to the `tags` parameter of BuilderJS construction.
 BuilderJS has a very powerful feature allowing you to drag and drop a tag to your template content page, without you having to manually type in the tag.
 Even more, you can benefit from tag autocomplete feature.
 That is, just type an open bracket and BuilderJS will render a autocomplete dropdown list of all available tags for you

 That's how BuilderJS helps with tag editing, making it easy for user to add tags to email or page content.